Wen-Na/reproducibility-in-video-saliency-detection/README.md

-# Reproducibility in Video Saliency Detection
+# Investigating Salient Region Detection in Educational Videos

-This repository contains the source code that we used to evaluate the approaches in our work "Saliency Detection in Videos: A Reproducibility Study with a Focus on Educational Videos".
+This repository contains the source code that we used in our work "Investigating Salient Region Detection in Educational Videos".
+Specifically, we include the metrics we used to evaluate the video saliency detection methods in our educational scenario.
 These are based in the python implementation offered by the mantainers of the [MIT/Tuebingen Benchmark](https://saliency.tuebingen.ai/).

-In our study we evaluated three video approaches: TASED-Net [1], ViNet [2], and HD2S [3].
+In our study we applied four saliency detection approaches to our educational videos: TASED-Net [1], ViNet [2], HD2S [3], and TMFI[8].
-These were assessed on four metrics: Pearson’s correlation coefficient (CC), similarity (SIM), normalized scanpath saliency (NSS), and Judd area under the curve  variant (AUC-J).
+We used four metrics: Pearson’s correlation coefficient (CC), similarity (SIM), normalized scanpath saliency (NSS), and Judd area under the curve  variant (AUC-J).

 ## Video saliency detection approaches